 Heroin Overdose Treatment

-If the individual is overdosing, seek medical help immediately!
-Do not try to get them to throw up unless otherwise advised by a medical professional.
-Also, do not leave an individual alone to “sleep off” the effects of the drug; heroin overdose is a gradual process, not a spontaneous one, as it’s often perceived in the media.
+The best treatment for heroin overdose is to seek medical help immediately.
+Do not try to get a heroin abuser to throw up unless otherwise advised by a medical professional.
+Also, do not leave an individual alone to “sleep off” the effects of the drug; heroin overdose symptoms can reveal themselves gradually, not spontaneously as it’s often perceived in the media.